chrismurrph/default-db-format/README.md

 Key | Explanation
 ------------ | -------------
-`:by-id-ending` | What comes at the end of an Ident's class (first position).
+`:table-ending` | What comes at the end of an Ident's class (first position).
 Must be a string.
 By default is `#{"/by-id" "/BY-ID"}`.
 Note that the slash is often provided in the string you supply, but doesn't have to be, so that for example "id" will promiscuously match on both `:my-table-ends-with-id` and `:my-table/id`.
+`:table-pattern` | Regex pattern to find a match for a table, matching against a string version of the keyword, without the colon.
+See the top of `default-db-format/core` for example patterns.
 `:one-of-id` | Something standard in the Ident's second position, for components that the application only needs one of.
 For example `:UI`.
-`:not-by-id-table` | Some table names do not follow a `"/by-id"` convention.
+`:table-name` | Some table names do not follow any convention that can be described using ``:table-ending` or `:table-pattern`.
 `:routing-table` | Any table used as the class (first position) of a routing Ident.
-Treated internally the same as `:not-by-id-table`.
+Treated internally the same as `:table-name`.
 `:skip-link` | A root level key that you don't want to be inspected.
-Often you might have a map at the top level that is not going to pass as root join.
+Often you might have a map at the top level that is not going to pass as a root join.
 It is a link and you specify it as such here.
 Note that join keys that are not namespaced or just contain simple scalar values are ignored anyway.
 `:skip-field-join` | A field level join key that you don't want to be part of normalization.
 Same concept as `:skip-link`, but in the field of an entity rather than at the root level.
 `:acceptable-map-value` | Description using a vector where it is a real leaf thing (simple *scalar* value), e.g. `[:r :g :b]` for colour will mean that `{:g 255 :r 255 :b 255}` is accepted.
 `:acceptable-vector-value` | Allowed objects in a vector, e.g. `[:report-1 :report-2]` for a list of reports will mean that `[:report-1]` is accepted but `[:report-1 :report-3]` is not.
 Note that the order of the objects is not important.